Is worry wearing your down?

-Three monks were out for a walk—one wise, old monk and two of his younger disciples.
 The older monk points at a large boulder and asks his disciples, “Is that boulder heavy?”
-The younger monks find it an unusual question.
-“Of course, that boulder is heavy!”

 “But,” says the old monk, “only if you pick it up.”

-How to control that anxiety.
+How to control this anxiety.

 Feel lighter?
 I bet you do.

-Rather than lifting the worry back on your shoulders you are going to offload Anxiety too and make her sit with Worry to keep her company.
+Rather than lifting the worry back on your shoulders, you are going to offload Anxiety too and make her sit with Worry to keep her company.

-How can you do that.
+How can you do that?

 By painting the boulder.